 When Will Used Car Prices Go Down?

-So when will used car prices actually drop?
-While it’s difficult to say for certain, Clark expects used car prices to continue gradually easing throughout the year.
+Clark expects used car prices to continue gradually easing throughout 2023.

-Last month, auto wholesaler Manheim released new data revealing the used vehicle value index through mid-July 2022.
-In the graph, you can see prices finally beginning to drop this year.
+Recently, auto wholesaler Manheim released new data revealing the used vehicle value index through mid-July 2023.
+In the graph, you can see prices continuing to drop from record highs.
 However, we still have a long way to go before the vehicle market completely stabilizes.
-Fortunately, prices are finally heading in the right direction.

 When Will New Car Prices Go Down?